usfca-pllab/uncrustable/doc/syntax.md

-# Syntax for Al programs
+# Syntax for uncrustable programs

 **This document is work-in-progress:**
 - the type system will evolve throughout the project with user-defined types.